Income Tax Division

 E-File and E-Pay are available!

-The City of Fairfield is happy to announce E-File and E-Pay services.
-A convenient and secure way to file and pay taxes online.
-The City of Fairfield is encouraging residents to save paper and skip the printing, writing, envelopes, stamps and checks.
-Instead, file and pay your taxes online using E-File and E-Pay.
+The City of Fairfield offers E-File and E-Pay services; a convenient and secure way to file and pay taxes online.
 To utilize these services, please visit Fairfield Online Tax Portal.
-To set up an online account, you will need a new account number as well as your social security number.
-To obtain your new account number, please contact us at Fairfield Income Tax Email and provide your name, address, and last four digits of your social security number, or call our office at (513) 867-5327.
-There is no fee for E-file but fees may apply to online payments.
+To set up an online account, you will need your account number and your social security number.
+To obtain your account number, please contact us at firstname.lastname@example.org (Send E-Mail) and provide your name, address, and last four digits of your social security number, or call our office at (513) 867-5327.
+There is no fee for E-file, but fees will apply to online payments.

 Because this is a very secure site, you will have to put in the correct information when using your credit card, such as expiration date, billing address, security code and name.
 If any of those pieces of information is wrong the transaction will be declined.
 The fee may be authorized but if the transaction does not go through the authorization for the fee will drop off in about 24-48 hours, depending on the rules of the bank that issued the card.

-The 2020 local tax return and payment is due April 15, 2021 and must include all W2s, Federal 1040, any schedules, and a signature to be considered filed.
+Tax returns must include all W2s, Federal 1040, any schedules or supporting documents, and a signature to be considered filed.

-Please use our e-file/e-pay service, or send all completed returns to 701 Wessel Drive, Fairfield, Ohio 45014.
+Please use our e-file/e-pay service, mail all completed returns to 701 Wessel Drive, Fairfield, Ohio 45014, or place your return in the Income Tax Division drop-box located in the lobby of the Annex building.

 Extension to File

-If you require an extension past April 15, 2021, please complete an extension request form and submit it by April 15, 2021.
+If you require an extension past April 15, 2024 please complete an extension request form and submit it by April 15, 2024.
 The form can be found on our website at Extension Request Form.
-If you have a federal extension, please include a copy of that extension with your Fairfield return.
-The extension only extends the filing date of the return.
-The extension does not extend the April due date for payment of the tax.
+If you have a federal extension, please submit a copy of the extension.
+NOTE: The extension only extends the filing date of the return; the extension does not extend the April 15, 2024 due date for payment of the 2023 tax due, nor does it extend the time to submit 2024 estimated payments.

 - Qualifying wages (see below), tips, commissions and other compensation including sick pay, vacation pay, employer paid premiums for group term life insurance, supplemental unemployment benefits paid by the employer (SUB PAY), severance pay, settlements, income from wage continuation plans (includes retirement incentive plans and buyouts), contributions made by or on behalf of employees to non-qualified or qualified deferred compensation plans (e.g. 401K plans), bonuses, directors fees, jury duty income, precinct election official income (if over $1,000), fringe benefits (e.g. car allowance), disability pay if received as a benefit from employment (includes third party plans)